They are called Pole Buildings, Pole Barns, Pole Sheds, depending on what part of the country you are in.

 They are structures where the foundation is a series of poles rather than a slab or block.
-These structures are not just barns any more either.
+These structures are not just barns anymore either.
 The method of construction is called post-frame.

 Post Frame Construction has been around for a very long time.
 Post Frame Construction is unique in the way the foundation and framing differ from what many call conventional framing.

-This method of construction offers the best value per square foot of any residential framing method, and can make anything you imagine a reality.
+This method of construction offers the best value per square foot of any residential framing method and can make anything you imagine a reality.

 Post-Frame Construction is one of the most flexible frame building systems available.
 This method of construction is versatile and it is the natural choice of construction for low-rise commercial and residential projects.

-In a Pole Building, the foundation of the structure is the biggest difference versus traditional stick-built/stud-frame.
+Building Footing/Foundation – In a Pole Building, the foundation of the structure is the biggest difference versus traditional stick-built/stud-frame.
 Stick built buildings have a continuous concrete footing/foundation.
 In many applications, this is not important and drives the cost by 20-30%.
 The standard depth of the poles is 3 1/2’.
-In short, the foundation of a pole building is the poles (posts) whereas in stick-built buildings the foundation is a concrete slab which is poured before the building.
+In short, the foundation of a pole building is the poles (posts) whereas in stick-built buildings the foundation is a concrete slab that is poured before the building.
 In a pole building, a concrete slab can be poured after the building shell is constructed to make a floor.

-By design, pole buildings provide a wide selection of interior and exterior wood frame building finishes, roofing products, and architectural details.
+By design, pole buildings provide a wide selection of interior and exterior wood-frame building finishes, roofing products, and architectural details.
 In fact, just about any kind of wood frame design aesthetic can be achieved with post-frame construction, making it one of the most flexible frame building systems available.

 Two-story pole buildings can be built but when you get into widths longer than 30’, supporting poles in the first level will be needed to support the floor.